 For instance, a dimly lit shot of the gold clock in the center of Grand Central Station looked more vivid with the AI setting, which categorized the train station as nighttime.
 (An icon appears on-screen in the camera preview to tell you when the Note has recognized the scene type.)
 The gold clock gleamed in contrast to the window behind it, like a scene out of a Harry Potter film.

 In a photo of foliage in Bryant Park, Scene Optimizer brought out the details in the leaves cascading over the planter.
 The pink petals were more sharply contrasted against the shrubbery in the AI-assisted image.

 But sometimes the AI camera goes overboard, like in a photo of a cinnamon-filled pastry.
 The twisted dough appeared almost orange in the photo, which the camera recognized as food, and the image was overall flat.
 The pastry’s sheen was more accurately captured in the non-optimized image, and you could see the rivers of cinnamon more clearly.

-Now, the bad news: Even with AI, the Note 9’s camera still falls short of Google’s Pixel 2 XL, our favorite camera phone.
-In a photo of backlit buildings in midtown Manhattan contrasted against a lawn filled with people relaxing after work, the Pixel captured the shade variation in the sky and the light reflected in the building windows, and more accurately painted the deep green trees.
+Now, the bad news: Even with AI, the Note 9’s camera still falls short of not only Google’s Pixel 3, but the previous-generation Pixel 2 as well.
+In a photo of backlit buildings in midtown Manhattan contrasted against a lawn filled with people relaxing after work, the Pixel 2 XL captured the shade variation in the sky and the light reflected in the building windows, and more accurately painted the deep green trees.

 In a photo of me taken using Pixel’s Portrait mode and the Note 9’s version of Portrait mode, called Live Focus, the Pixel picked up the freckles on my shoulders and the detail in my face moreso than the Note 9, which smoothed out my skin but made it look cooler than it is in real life.